f-lombardo/learning/db/postgresql.md

 Please note that the final database name is not the one that we would like to restore, but just a default database we need for initial connection of `psql`.
 This holds for `pg_restore` command too!
 Be prepared to edit the dump file to remove incompatible statements if the version of the target database does not match the version of the `pg_dump` program used to make the backup

+## Performances

+Here is a sample database for tests https://github.com/devrimgunduz/pagila

+Tip: don't join views, since this will make the syntax tree more complicated.

+`EXPLAIN`: explains the query without executing it `EXPLAIN ANALYZE`: runs the query and explains it

+`LIMIT` clause just limits data provided to the user, but it performs table scans anyway.

+Indexes are often not used for clauses like `FIELD > 123`

+`CREATE STATISTICS` creates a table with more statistics on a set of columns of a table.
+It would be useful to tell PostgreSQL that there is some sort of relationship in data of the selected fields.

+`SELECT * FROM pg_stat_all_tables WHERE relname='my_table'`
+`SELECT * FROM pg_stat_all_indexes WHERE relname='my_table'` -> if number of index scans is low we can drop the index

+For PG it's better to have few powerful cores than many low performance cores.

+`VACUUM` command identifies expired records and frees their space.
+It can be used with the wrapping program `vacuumdb`.

+`VACUUM FULL` creates a new table and copies the valid records in it.
+It locks the table during the operation.
+Run it only if you're running out of disk space.

+`ANALYZE my_table` collects statistics on the selected table.